 Having grasped the fundamental concepts, you’re now ready to apply what you’ve learned and embark on creating your first Android app.
 This segment is dedicated to guiding you meticulously through each phase of development—beginning with establishing a new project, incorporating user interface components, adding features, and advancing all the way through testing and troubleshooting your application.

-Upon completing these steps diligently, you will have accomplished the milestone of crafting an android app—a product of your own creation that stands as a testament to your newly acquired skills.
+Upon completing these steps diligently, you will have accomplished the milestone of crafting an Android app—a product of your own creation that stands as a testament to your newly acquired skills.

 Creating a New Project